DopamineDriven/server-rendering-react-components/README.md

 - Uses plugins to add functionality modularly
     - babel-react-plugin, for example
 - So, it supports ECMAScripting in JS environments
-    - yet this is typescript so not relevant
+    - yet this is typescript so not relevant for the following usecase
-    - but if it were a javascript environment then
+    - but if it were a javascript environment, then
         - use
         ```json
         {